 Having just returned from Melbourne a few weeks back, it hit me.
 Holy shit!
 Melbourne is bloody fantastic.
 Maybe it’s because there’s just not that much to do in Sydney’s winter (for a salt seeker like me) or maybe I’ve been away from Victoria for too long.
 But the question has been posed: Is Melbourne truly more interesting than Sydney?
 I wanted to investigate.

-Let’s talk about ethnicity; Melbourne has the largest Greek speaking population outside of Greece and the Vietnamese surname Nguyen is the second most common in Melbourne’s phone book after Smith (thanks Wiki!) meaning: outside of a great multicultural environment, gastronomically speaking there is scope for more exceptional eateries, more adaptations and more fusion foods.
+Melbourne has the largest Greek speaking population outside of Greece and the Vietnamese surname Nguyen is the second most common in Melbourne’s phone book after Smith (thanks Wiki!)
+Meaning: outside of a great multicultural environment, gastronomically speaking there is scope for more exceptional eateries, more adaptations and more fusion foods.

 Sydney in comparison, whilst being the most populous city in Australia, the suburbs within the inner east are some of the most affluent and advantaged areas… it’s essentially the least disadvantaged area in the country.
 The 2011 Australian census found the Northern Beaches to be the most white and mono-ethnic district in Australia… which makes me really sad (because that’s where I live).
 But that’s a discussion for another day.